 The remote IP and port are provided via the Remote Connection Descriptor.
-Once obtained, the endpoint MUST continue to use them until either a new Remote Connection Descriptor is provided which specifies a new remote IP or port, or the connection is deleted.
+Once obtained in a successful connection handling command (for example: a Modify Connection command), the endpoint MUST continue to use them until either a new Remote Connection Descriptor is provided which specifies a new remote IP or port, or the connection is deleted.
 Note that the receipt of a Modify Connection command without a Remote Connection Descriptor which may kick off Codec negotiation, does not invalidate the current remote IP and port, even if the media is modified from audio to image or vice versa.